Sophie

 -

 I’m not such a vamp Michael, maybe except to you.
-I’ve had sex with only three boys including Ralph, not during the same time of course, maybe only half-sex with one of those, a rather nasty boy.
-And I’m with Ralph solely the last two years.
+I happened to have sex with only one boy before Ralph, a rather nasty boy.
+And I’m with Ralph for quite a while.

 -